Blackhawks fall in a heartbreaker 4–3 to Boston

 Second period

-With the Blackhawks still reeling, Connor Murphy committed the team’s third penalty of the period.
+With the Blackhawks still reeling, committed the team’s third penalty of the period.
 The Bruins came into the game with the seventh-best power play in the NHL.
 Their power play unit was on full display as Pastrnak scored the go-ahead goal from the circle to put the home side ahead 3–2.

 The second period ended with the Blackhawks trailing by one goal.